Submit

 Level 4

-If the matter is still not resolved to all parties' satisfaction after the Level 3 decision, and so long as the dean has not determined the complaint to be patently frivolous, then an appeal may be made by directing a letter to the Provost stating the grounds for the appeal.
-This should be done within five (5) class days of the date of the decision rendered in Level 3.
-The grievant may request approval to be accompanied by a person of his or her choice at any meeting when the grievant's presence is required at Level 4.
-Grievant's request to be accompanied by a person of his or her choice shall be reviewed by the Provost at Level 4.
-Grievant will be notified of the status of the request to be accompanied by a person of his or her choice within two (2) class days.
-The Provost will then review the file in the matter and decide, within ten (10) class days to take one of the following actions:
+The grievant may request approval to be accompanied by a person of their choice at any meeting when the grievant's presence is required at Level 4.
+The grievant's request to be accompanied by a person of their choice shall be reviewed by the Provost at Level 4.
+The grievant will be notified of the status of the request to be accompanied by a person of their choice within two (2) working days.
+The Provost will then review the file in the matter and decide, within ten (10) working days to take one of the following actions:

-Uphold one or all of the previous decisions;
+• Uphold one or all of the previous decisions

-Overturn the decisions outright and make an alternate resolution; or
+• Overturn the decisions outright and make an alternate resolution; or

 The Provost's decision is final and binding on all parties, and once communicated, shall be placed in full force and effect immediately.